you-zhou/notes/dev.md

 ### namespace and scope
+The namespace holds the functions, classes, and variables you have access to.

 [a very good ref](https://eli.thegreenplace.net/2015/the-scope-of-index-variables-in-pythons-for-loops/)

 In Python, the scoping rules are fairly simple and elegant.
 A block is either